danbev/learning-v8/README.md

   RememberUnmappedPage(nullptr, false);
 }
 ```
 We can see that roots_ is filled with 0 values.
-We can inspect roots_ using:
+We can inspect `roots_` using:
 ```console
 (lldb) expr roots_
 (lldb) expr RootListIndex::kRootListLength
 (int) $16 = 509
 ```
-Now they are all 0 at this stage.
+Now they are all 0 at this stage, so when will this array get populated?
 These will happen in `Isolate::Init`:
 ```c++
   heap_.SetUp()
 ```